-- (f) GMR Badrinath Hydro Power Generation Private Limited ('GBHPL'), a subsidiary of GEL is in the process of setting up 300 MW hydro based power plant in Alaknanda River, Chamoli District of Uttarakhand.
+(f) GMR Badrinath Hydro Power Generation Private Limited ('GBHPL'), a subsidiary of GEL is in the process of setting up 300 MW hydro based power plant in Alaknanda River, Chamoli District of Uttarakhand.
 The Hon'ble Supreme Court of India ('the Court'), while hearing a civil appeal in the matters of Alaknanda Hydro Power Company Limited, directed vide its order dated May 7, 2014 that no further construction work shall be undertaken by the 24 projects coming up on the Alaknanda and Bhagirathi basins until further orders.
 Further, during the year ended March 31, 2016, Ministry of Environment Forest and Climate Change ('MoEF') has represented to the Supreme Court of India that of the six hydro projects in Uttarakhand, two projects including GBHPL requires certain design modifications as per the policy stipulations.
 During the year ended March 31, 2018, the validity of Environmental Clearance ('EC') granted to GBHPL by the MoEF ceased to exist.
 Pursuant to an application made by GBHPL, the MoEF vide its letter dated April 17, 2018, proposed to extend the EC granted to GBHPL for a period of 3 years, subject to the final outcome of the matter pending before the Court.
-Based on its internal assessment and a legal opinion, the management of the Group is confident of obtaining the requisite clearances and based on business plan and a valuation assessment carried out by an external expert during the year ended March 31, 2020, the management of the Group is of the view that the carrying value of net assets of GBHPL by GEL as at June 30, 2020 is appropriate. - 6.
-GMR Generation Assets Limited ('GGAL' or 'the Transferee Company'), a subsidiary of the company had applied for confirmation / approval of scheme of merger / amalgamation and capital reduction ('the Scheme') with its wholly owned subsidiaries GMR GENCO Assets Limited, GMR Kakinada Energy Private Limited and GMR Coastal Energy Private Limited and partly owned subsidiaries SJK Powergen Limited and GMR Power Corporation Limited (collectively referred to as the 'Transferor Companies').
+Based on its internal assessment and a legal opinion, the management of the Group is confident of obtaining the requisite clearances and based on business plan and a valuation assessment carried out by an external expert during the year ended March 31, 2020, the management of the Group is of the view that the carrying value of net assets of GBHPL by GEL as at September 30, 2020 is appropriate.

+6. GMR Generation Assets Limited ('GGAL' or 'the Transferee Company'), a subsidiary of the company had applied for confirmation / approval of scheme of merger / amalgamation and capital reduction ('the Scheme') with its wholly owned subsidiaries GMR GENCO Assets Limited, GMR Kakinada Energy Private Limited and GMR Coastal Energy Private Limited and partly owned subsidiaries SJK Powergen Limited and GMR Power Corporation Limited (collectively referred to as the 'Transferor Companies').
 The appointed date of merger / amalgamation is March 31, 2019.
 The scheme was filed with the Hon'ble Regional Director, Mumbai (RD).
 Necessary approvals from shareholders and creditors (vide NOCs) were obtained and submitted with the office of RD.
 The RD filed its report dated February 20, 2020 with National Company Law Tribunal, Special Bench, Mumbai ('NCLT') and NCLT passed the order approving the scheme on March 13, 2020.
 Pursuant to the Scheme, financial statements of GGAL have been prepared on merged basis with effect from March 31, 2019 in accordance with the accounting treatment prescribed in the Scheme.
 Further, as per the Scheme, GGAL's issued, subscribed and paid-up equity share capital has been reduced from Rs.
 6,323.25 crore (comprising of 6,323,250,226 equity shares of Rs.
-10 each)to Rs.
+10 each) to Rs.
 723.25 crore (comprising of 723,250,226 equity shares of Rs.
 10 each) by way of cancelling and extinguishing 5,600,000,000 fully paid up equity shares of Rs.
 10 each.
 The shareholders whose share capital has been reduced have been paid a total sum of Rs.
-60 crores in the proportion of their shareholding in the GGAL as the consideration. - 7.
-The CERC has issued CERC (Procedures, terms and conditions for grant of trading licence and other related matters), Regulation 2020 on January 31, 2020 repealing its earlier subsisting regulations in this regard.
-The said regulations have wide ranging impact on the operations on the trading licencee regarding the requirement of net worth of the licencee, trading margins and various other transactions undertaken by GETL.
-GETL is in the process of evaluation of the said regulation on its operations and has sought guidance and opinion from the legal experts for the matters referred above.
-Pending receipt of such opinion, the management if of the opinion that it is in compliance with the aforesaid regulation and does not see any adverse impact on its operations.
+60.00 crore in the proportion of their shareholding in the GGAL as the consideration.

-Notes to the unaudited consolidated financial results for the quarter ended June 30, 2020
+Notes to the unaudited consolidated financial results for the quarter and six months ended September 30, 2020